Salmon has got to be one of the tastiest fish in the world.

 Chinook Salmon / King Salmon / Oncorhynchus Tschawytscha

-This is because King Salmon is a very rich tasting fish and has a high-fat content, the King Salmon’s belly is often used for high-end sashimi.
+This is because King Salmon is a very rich-tasting fish with a high-fat content.
+The belly of King Salmon is often used for high-end sashimi.

-The king salmon has a beautiful marbled color or white and deep red.
-It get this from its mixture of fat and flesh.
+The king salmon has a beautiful marbled color, either white or deep red, due to its mixture of fat and flesh.

 Pink Salmon / Humpies / Humpback Salmon / Oncorhynchus Gorbusha